BrendanJenkins/airplane_classification/README.md

 ### Manufacturer Classification Model

-For this task we used a CNN with the same architecture as our first family classification model.
+For this task we used a CNN with the same architecture as our first family classification model, reference the `Manufacturer_Prediction_Model.ipynb` notebook.
 With less classes to predict we saw an increase in true accuracy to 52%.
 For this model we added the hyperparameters of a dynamic learning rate and reshuffled our training and validation data every 3 epochs to improve model generality and performance.

 Model Performance During Training: